nozzlegear/Gearworks/README.md

 # Gearworks

-Gearworks is a template for new Shopify apps using the "ETCR" stack — Express + Typescript + CouchDB + React.
+Gearworks is a template for new Shopify apps using the "CETR" stack — Express + Typescript + CouchDB + React.
 Gearworks is fully equipped for handling Shopify's OAuth process and webhooks.

 **This app template is a work in progress.
 Please check back soon!**